-3.3.3 Preserved Farmland The number of acres of farmland that have been permanently preserved is increasing.
+3.3.3 Preserved Farmland The number of acres of farmland that have been permanently preserved is increasing, although at a slower rate.
 Our indicator is the number of acres of preserved land in farms, which, the figure shows, has been increasing.
 However, the total number of land in farms as defined by the US Department of Agriculture, shown for context (Fig. 3.3.3.2) has been declining at a much steeper rate.